webp-sh/webp_server_go/README.md

 We strongly recommend using Docker to run WebP Server Go because running it directly with the binary may encounter issues with `glibc` and some dependency libraries, which can be quite tricky to resolve.

-Make sure you've Docker and `docker-compose` installed, create a directory and create `docker-compose.yml` file inside it like this:
+Make sure you've got Docker and `docker-compose` installed, create a directory and create `docker-compose.yml` file inside it like this:

 ```yml
 version: '3'